← Back to main page

 • Bins 8–128: Log-spaced for long-range sheet contacts (i+20 to i+512)

+Local structure needs fine-grained resolution; long-range contacts just need to be distinguishable from each other.
 Additionally, 32-dimensional sinusoidal continuous RPE features (sin/cos encoding projected to d_pair) provide smooth interpolation between discrete bins.

+The third change adds classifier-free guidance (CFG) training.
 10% of training batches (p_uncond=0.1) replace residue tokens with MASK tokens (token ID 1), preserving CLS/EOS/PAD structure so attention masks remain valid.
 This trains the model for both conditional and unconditional generation.
 At sampling time, CFG enables guided generation: ε = εuncond + w · (εcond − εuncond).

-1. Warmup (3 epochs): Linear 0.01x → 1x base LR
+1. Warmup (3 epochs): Linear 0.01x to 1x base LR

 2. Constant (20 epochs): Hold at peak LR=2e-5 (pair_stack at 3x = 6e-5)